 Breaking up ongoing tasks into 6 month instalments does not convert an Individual Hosted Activity into a Group Based Activity.

-Group Based Activities should be sourced to meet case load needs and are generally most suitable for Enhanced Service Participants.
+Group Based Activities should be sourced to meet case load needs and be reserved for Stream C Participants unless there are exceptional circumstances.